plausible/website/_posts/2024-11-29-tracking-google-ads-and-other-paid-campaigns-with-plausible.md

 Therefore, you can track your paid campaigns and how they affect conversions on your site, using Plausible Analytics –– the simpler, privacy-friendly (no consent banner required), and more accurate alternative to Google Analytics.

-I﻿n this article, we cover Plausible Analytics as an alternative to Google Analytics for tracking paid campaigns, especially Google Ads better.
+I﻿n this article, we cover Plausible Analytics as an alternative to Google Analytics for tracking paid campaigns, especially Google Ads, better.
 We also share what all cannot be done with Plausible <> Google Ads due to our privacy-friendly nature.

 1. Ordered list
    {:toc}

-## So what’s wrong with Google Analytics?
+## What’s wrong with Google Analytics?

 Google Analytics does not track ads performance accurately because it often struggles to track conversions accurately.
 C'mon Google, you had one job!